Alanna Kennedy

-Alanna Stephanie Kennedy (born 21 January 1995) is an Australian professional soccer player who plays as a midfielder and centre-back for Women's Super League (WSL) club London City Lionesses and the Australia national team.
+Alanna Stephanie Kennedy (born 21 January 1995) is an Australian professional soccer player who plays as a defensive midfielder or centre-back for Women's Super League club London City Lionesses and the Australia national team.

 Early life

-Kennedy was raised in the Sydney suburb of Rosemeadow and attended selective sports school Westfields Sports High School.
+Kennedy was raised in Rosemeadow, New South Wales, a suburb of the Macarthur Region of South Western Sydney, and attended selective sports school Westfields Sports High School.
 As a youth, she was the only girl on an all-boys team and later played for the Campbelltown Cobras.
 She trained with the Girls Skills Acquisition Program (GSAP) at Macarthur Rams.
 Kennedy acknowledged the Rams training ground as her "second home" growing up.

 Club career

 Kennedy (right) and Andi Sullivan fight for the ball in a match between Washington Spirit and Orlando Pride on 23 June 2018.

 W-League beginnings

 Kennedy started her W-League career playing for Sydney FC in the 2010–11 season, where she featured in 3 games.
 The following year, Kennedy switched clubs and joined the Newcastle Jets in the 2011–12 W-League before returning to Sydney FC in the 2012–13 season.
 For the 2013–14 season, she joined city rivals Western Sydney Wanderers, and in the 2014 season she joined Perth Glory.
 In 2015, she returned to Sydney FC and would remain there the following 2 seasons.